fperez/agu-nnow-evaluation/nnow-evaluation.md

 [^1]: The team at Posit Inc. also contributed to the authorship of some of these documents and made corresponding improvements to the Quarto toolchain; I link to it here but I did not specifically look at their architecture, nor met with their team, as part of this evaluation.

-# Conclusions and Recommendations for further work
+# Conclusions and recommendations for further work

 As summarized in the abstract (and hopefully supported by the details in this report), I see _Notebooks Now!_ as an excellent foundation for the development of an open ecosystem for including computational notebooks in the scientific record.
 I hope this initiative will capture the excitement around these ideas that was palpable during various activities at AGU 2024, and the interest that has been expressed by members of other scientific disciplines, and that in 2025 and beyond this moves from the early prototyping stage into broad, real-world adoption.